 plugin considers the file malformed and fails to initialize.

-This can occur if the server crashes or is killed with the audit
+This can occur if the server exits unexpectedly with the audit

 log plugin running.
 No logging occurs until the problem is